csaid/csaid.github.io/_posts/2020-06-18-everything-ive-learned-about-solar-storm-risk-and-emp-attacks.md

 </div>

 **Q:** _That makes me feel better.
 But how reliable is this system?_
 <br> **A:** Not as reliable as you might like.
 [One-third of major storms arrive unexpectedly](https://www.thespacereview.com/article/1553/2), according to the SWPC’s own 2010 analysis.
 And that’s not just the small storms.
-According to a news article in [Science](https://science.sciencemag.org.sci-hub.tw/content/324/5935/1640), the SWPC might be also be poor at identifying the characteristics of severe storms, since they are so rare.
+According to a news article in [Science](https://science.sciencemag.org.sci-hub.tw/content/324/5935/1640), the SWPC might also be poor at identifying the characteristics of severe storms, since they are so rare.

 **Q:** _Wait, what?
 Did you say we miss one-third of the storms?
 And that we might even miss the big ones?
 We’re screwed!_
 <br> **A:** Well, the good news is that even if the storm goes undetected, the transformers won’t fry up immediately.
 It will take several minutes for them to heat up.
 The utility companies can monitor them in realtime and turn them off if they get too hot (see [NERC guidelines](https://www.nerc.com/comm/PC/Geomagnetic%20Disturbance%20Task%20Force%20GMDTF%202013/Template_TOP.pdf) and [Section 3.8.2 of this manual](https://www.pjm.com/~/media/documents/manuals/m13.ashx)).